 Every woman reaches a point at least once in her life (most of us, many more), where the frustration of sexual discrimination, subtle undermining or personal self-sabotage we learned at the knee of the dominant culture smacks us in the face.
 You know it.
 It’s that moment of wordless disbelief, where we grit our teeth and hang for a moment on the brink of eruption.
 It’s the moment we stand on the edge between power and powerlessness.

 I’ve felt it before when I saw myself and other women discriminated against for promotions and kept my mouth shut.
-Even though I don’t keep my trap shut in these instances any more, it happened to me recently again when I found myself procrastinating on recruiting speakers for a TEDx Women event InPower Women is co-sponsoring because I was unconsciously afraid of standing in my own power.
+Even though I don’t keep my trap shut in these instances any more, it happened to me again when I found myself procrastinating on recruiting speakers for a TEDx Women event InPower Women was co-sponsoring because I was unconsciously afraid of standing in my own power.
 How could I DO this to myself?!?!!?

 What do you do when you reach this point?
 Get angry?
 Swallow it and move on as though nothing happened?
 Lash out?
 Turn around and take your shock into another room to vent on someone else?

-My good friend and fellow InPower blogger, Marcia Reynolds, recently wrote a great post on this subject that asked when we women will get angry enough to stop the swallow reflex and get angry.
+My good friend and fellow InPower blogger, Marcia Reynolds, wrote a great post on this subject that asked when we women will get angry enough to stop the swallow reflex and get angry.
 About corporate discrimination.
 About reproductive rights.
 About how women are fed a constant media diet of unhealthy beauty most of us can’t achieve no matter how much we starve ourselves or cut our bodies… and how we stand by and accept all of this.

 I know we encounter it in many other situations: when the boss tells us the man deserved the promotion because he has a family to feed; when we are caught in the horrible decision whether to bug out on our team at a crucial time or attend our kid’s school play; or when we swallow our passion and sign the employment contract for another two years at a job we hate because we don’t believe in our entrepreneurial dreams enough to risk our husband’s anxiety about the family income.
 And so many more decisions that tear us apart inside.